erlingh99/light_alarm/backend/README.md

 3. Implement proper error handling and logging
 4. Consider using environment variables for configuration
 5. Set up proper backup for the `alarms.json` file
+6. Use Docker secrets or environment files for sensitive data
+7. Consider using Docker networks for service isolation
+8. Set up proper monitoring and logging

 ## Environment Variables